mbg/Cambridge.Raven/README.md

 }
 ```

-`Authorize` will throw an exception if something goes wrong.
+`Authorize` will throw an exception if something goes wrong, although see the notes about error handling below. `Authorize` may also redirect the client to the Raven web pages in which case it will just return.
+You should not assume that authentication was successful if `Authorize` returns.
+If in doubt, you can use the `LoadIdentity` method of the `RavenAuth` class to check whether the client is authenticated, but normally this should not be necessary.

 ### Customisation